 Brian Fauteux is Assistant Professor of Popular Music and Media Studies at the University of Alberta.
 He holds a PhD in Communication from Concordia (Montreal) and has completed a SSHRC Postdoctoral Fellowship in Media & Cultural Studies at the University of Wisconsin-Madison.
 He is currently researching satellite radio, independent music, and the constitution of culture through private and mobile listening practices.
 His book, Music in Range: The Culture of Canadian Campus Radio (Wilfrid Laurier University Press, 2015), explores the history of Canadian campus radio, highlighting the factors that have shaped its close relationship with local music and culture.
 The book traces how campus radio practitioners have expanded stations from campus borders to surrounding musical and cultural communities by acquiring FM licenses and establishing community-based mandates.

-Melissa Avdeeff is an Assistant Teaching Professor at the University of Victoria in the Faculty of Fine Arts.
+Melissa Avdeeff is a Senior Lecturer in Communications, Culture, and Media at Coventry University.
 Her research is located at the intersections of music, technology, and society.
 Graduating in 2011 from the University of Edinburgh, Melissa’s dissertation examined iPod culture and eclecticism of musical tastes, and the impacts on identity formation, as well as the perceived sociability of mobile music playback technology.
-Recently, she has published book chapters on: Beyoncé’s Instagram use and presentation of self; the critical reception of the Twilight Saga soundtracks and trivialization of girl fandom; Beyoncé’s ‘7/11’ and the importance of the YouTube reaction video in the evolution of girl/bedroom culture; and Kim Kardashian’s contested (post)feminist identity.
+Recently, she has published book chapters on: Beyoncé’s Instagram use and presentation of self; the critical reception of the Twilight Saga soundtracks and trivialization of girl fandom; and Beyoncé’s ‘7/11’ and the importance of the YouTube reaction video in the evolution of girl/bedroom culture.